KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/payments.md

 **paymentsfund '[“createtxid", amount(, useopret)]'**

-The `paymentsfund` method is used add funds to a Payments plan that has been created.
+The `paymentsfund` method is used to add funds to a Payments plan that has been created.

 <!---can revisit this later as part of another tutorial:
   this RPC can be used to obtain the <b>scriptPubKey</b> necessary to fund a Payments plan from another source; for example, a coinbase transaction or another module  --->